 California Beach Vacations Simplified

-When we think of California beach vacations, we picture sunbathing, surfing, fishing, or taking a stroll along the boardwalk.
-With thousands of miles of coastline, however, finding the ideal beach town for your vacation desires might seem overwhelming.
+When most people think of California beach vacations, they picture sunbathing, surfing, fishing, or taking a stroll along the boardwalk.
+With thousands of miles of coastline, finding the ideal California beach town for your vacation desires might seem overwhelming.

 Irish Beach, Mendocino